Towards Reliable Connectivity: Measurement-Driven Assessment of Starlink and OneWeb Non-Terrestrial and 5G Terrestrial Networks: Measurement Setup

 Regarding the measurement procedures, this setup evaluates four Key Performance Indicators: (i) downlink one-way delay (OWD DL), (ii) uplink one-way delay (OWD UL), (iii)~downlink throughput (TP DL), and (iv) uplink throughput~(TP UL).
 For this purpose, UDP packets are transmitted in both directions at 2 ms intervals, thus measuring the one-way delay as the difference between the time of sending and receiving on the server and client (DL), respectively, and vice versa (UL).
-This short interval between packets ensures constant monitoring of the link.
+Therefore, the OWD evaluates the end-to-end delay experienced by the user in both uplink (OWD UL) and downlink (OWD DL), accounting for both the physical propagation delay and network-induced delays, including routing, queuing, and handover effects.
+The short interval between packets ensures constant monitoring of the link.
 Additionally, the UDP packet size is adjusted so that the traffic corresponds to 5/5 Mbps DL/UL, thus establishing a target data rate of 5 Mbps in both directions.
 This target data rate has been chosen since it is the throughput required in the CFB for high-resolution real-time video transmission in emergency situations.
+Therefore, this target is representative of a broad class of applications relying on continuous uplink or downlink video streaming.
+Note that these values are not intended to evaluate the networks under maximum capacity or heavy traffic conditions, but rather to assess the reliability of network connectivity across the three considered measurement scenarios shown in Section II.
 In short, this setup allows the measurement of 4~KPIs/interface for the two cellular operators, Starlink and OneWeb, thus enabling the simultaneous and synchronized measurement of a total of 16 KPIs.